 > Efficient workflows

-Whether you’re working with a centralized or a decentralized workflow, using Creative Automation you can make sure that the right campaign goes live at the right time and at the right place.
+Whether you’re working with a centralised or a decentralised workflow, using Creative Automation you can make sure that the right campaign goes live at the right time and at the right place.

-A successful localization strategy can go a long way, but you cannot be expected to deliver all of your ad variations manually.
-With the help of a cloud-based self-service Creative Automation platform, you can reap the benefits of content localization on a global scale.
+A successful localiaation strategy can go a long way, but you cannot be expected to deliver all of your ad variations manually.
+With the help of a cloud-based self-service Creative Automation platform, you can reap the benefits of content localisation on a global scale.

-Below we have outlined the four main benefits of localization through Creative Automation.
+Below we have outlined the four main benefits of localisation through Creative Automation.

 1. Scaling marketing campaigns

-Through localization, your campaign can grow to a global scale.
-The benefit of localized ads and their increasing popularity makes them a necessary addition.
-With more and more brands using localized ads, their lack can be easily noticed.
+Through localisation, your campaign can grow to a global scale.
+The benefit of localised ads and their increasing popularity makes them a necessary addition.
+With more and more brands using localised ads, their lack can be easily noticed.

 To avoid getting lost in your multiple creative campaigns and your growing audience, the ultimate shift from manual to automated production needs to be made.
 While you are focusing on creative content creation, Creative Automation can make their distribution to a wider, global audience easier and more effective.